How to set up an SFTP active-active high availability cluster

 and

-2. It automatically redirects traffic to 1 or more healthy server(s) if one of the servers go down.
+2. It automatically redirects traffic to one or more healthy server(s) if one of the servers goes down.

 Load balancing basically distributes network traffic among all members of the cluster.
 Although the manner of distribution varies depending on the type of load balancing algorithm used, they all work to prevent a single server from shouldering all of the traffic.

 If only one server shoulders the load, that server can easily get overloaded and eventually fail.
-This can cause downtime.
 However, if multiple servers share the load, the chances of one server going down due to overload will be reduced substantially.
-It also has another benefit.
+Ensuring uninterrupted file transfers, even during peak periods, makes this configuration ideal for ”always-on” industries such as finance, healthcare, retail and manufacturing.

-A SFTP HA cluster eliminates single points of failure.
+An SFTP HA cluster eliminates single points of failure.
 In the event that a server/node does fail, traffic will be automatically redirected to the remaining nodes in the cluster.
-They can then take up the load and your file transfers can continue as if nothing happened.
+The less-busy nodes take on the files so your transfers can continue uninterrupted and without an impact being felt by your clients and customers.

 Implement redundancy

-One of the basic elements of any high availability cluster is redundancy.
-This means that each node in the cluster must have exactly the same configuration as the other nodes.
-If all your SFTP services are running on instances of JSCAPE MFT Server, then setting up redundancy is as easy as pie.
+One of the basic elements of any HA cluster is redundancy, meaning each node in the cluster must have exactly the same configuration as the other nodes.
+If all your SFTP services are running on instances of JSCAPE MFT Server by Redwood, then setting up redundancy is simple.
+Use this tutorial to set up redundancies in your cluster.

-All you have to do is point each MFT Server (with each running an SFTP service) to a shared global datastore like so:
+First, point each MFT Server (with each running an SFTP service) to a shared global datastore:

-We already included a detailed discussion on that in the post "How To Set Up A SFTP Active-Passive Cluster", so I suggest you read that first.
-If you follow the steps for connecting to a global datastore as instructed in that post, all your SFTP servers will automatically acquire the same configurations.
-If you make changes to your settings in one node, those changes will be automatically applied to all other nodes of the cluster.
+To set up a shared global datastore, please see "How to set up an SFTP active-passive cluster."
+By following the setup directions in that post, all your SFTP servers will automatically acquire the same configurations.
+Additionally, if you make changes to your settings in one node, those changes will be automatically applied to all other nodes of the cluster.

 Set up the SFTP cluster and apply load balancing

-Assuming you already have an instance of MFT Gateway powered up, the first thing you need to do is create a SFTP cluster.
+Assuming you already have an instance of JSCAPE MFT Gateway powered up, the first thing you need to do is create an SFTP cluster.

-Login to the MFT Gateway Manager and navigate to the Clusters menu.
+Log in to the JSCAPE MFT Gateway Manager and navigate to the Clusters menu.
 Click the Add button to add a new cluster.

 Give the cluster a name (e.g. sftpcluster) and then select TCP from the Protocol drop-down list.